Our Changing Coast

 Our Changing Coast Objectives

-• Improve our understanding of coastal risks from sea level rise, flooding, and erosion to our area and how they may evolve under climate change.
+• Improve our understanding of coastal risks from sea level rise, flooding, and erosion to our area and how these might evolve under climate change.

 • Identify the best ways our region can prepare for and respond to these changing risks.

-• Build sound collaboration to tackle these shared challenges
+• Build sound regional collaboration to tackle these shared challenges

 One of the most important places to start is to understand how people living in the RDN are experiencing coastal risks, what they value and want to protect along our coastlines, and any questions they might have on the topic.
 As an initial first step, we conducted a Coastal Risk Survey in the fall of 2024 for residents to share their experiences and help us better understand their perceptions, concerns and questions related to coastal risk in the RDN.
 The results will help us develop a communications and engagement approach that supports continued conversations about coastal risks in our area and helps us connect residents with the information they have told us they would like to have.